ivan-hc/AM/README.md

 ```
 to have a list of the installed programs use the option `-f` or `files` (syntax `am -f` or `appman -f`).

-- To uninstall "AM" just run the command `am -r am` (with a prompt) or `am -R am` (quick)
+- To uninstall "AM" just run the command `am -R am`
-- To uninstall "AppMan" just remove it and the directory $HOME/.config/appman
+- To uninstall "AppMan" just remove it, also remove the directory $HOME/.config/appman

 ------------------------------------------------------------------------
 # USAGE